-This ideal has been the source of dissolution in relationships.
+This idea has been the source of dissolution in relationships.
 When one partner is dissatisfied, they think the reason is that they are not with the right person.
 Then they go on to look for the one who will make them complete.

 If the perfect soulmate is a real thing, what exactly does that mean?
 Is it someone with whom you feel an attachment?
 Or is it the perfect communication partner?